 Irregularities associated with a failure to submit changes in academic status are identified on the student's transcript by an appropriate designation such as "ED" (unofficial drop) or "NR" (no report).
 "NR" (no reports) are automatically converted to "ED" when entered into the grading system in Wolverine Access.
 An unofficial drop will be considered the same as an "E" in computing the term and cumulative averages and will affect the scholastic standing.

 A student repeating a course in which a "C-" through "D-" was previously earned will receive MHPs but no additional credit.
-Both grades are used in computing the grade point average.
+All attempts at a course are used in computing the overall grade point average.

 Academic Honors and Awards

 Students pursuing an undergraduate degree who elect courses and complete a minimum of 12 credit hours with grades (6 for a half Spring or Summer term) and earn a 3.50 GPA term average or better, attain the distinction of the Dean's List for the term.

 Students who earn a minimum of 14 credits in courses which include 12 credits elected on a graded basis ("A" through "E"), and who earn a 3.5 grade point average are eligible for University Honors.
 This Honor will be awarded each full term of classes (Fall & Winter terms).
 This distinction is posted on a student's transcript by the University of Michigan Registrar's Office.
 Students who receive this honor for two consecutive terms will be invited to attend the annual Honors Convocation.